volar-is/volaris-gui/README.md

 - **File Encryption & Decryption**: Easily encrypt or decrypt files with just a few clicks.
 - **Key File Management**: Create new key files or select existing ones directly from the app.
-- **Drag-and-Drop Support**: Quickly select files by dragging them into the designated area.
 - **Modern UI**: A clean and responsive design using Svelte and Tailwind CSS.

 ## Screenshots